St. Louis Park, MN

 - The City of St. Louis Park does not treat any areas for mosquitos or other insects.
 Services to monitor and control nuisance insect populations in the metropolitan area, including St. Louis Park, are provided by the Metropolitan Mosquito Control District.
 For more information, visit mmcd.org.

 - City ordinance prohibits anyone from cutting down live trees from public land, including boulevard spaces (the right-of-way along a street).
 City ordinance also provides requirements for tree removal and replacement on public and private land.
-For more information, look for Section 36-364 Landscaping in the city code.
+For more information, review Section 36-364 Landscaping in the city code.
 If your construction plans call for tree removal, contact Gary Morrison, zoning administrator, at 952.924.2592 or gmorrison@stlouisparkmn.gov or Mike Bahe, natural resources manager, at 952.924.2562 or mbahe@stlouisparkmn.gov.

 - Visit the water and sewer page for information about sprinkling restrictions.